THE SUBTLE LAND

 The Subtle Land (2008)

 Total time: 60 minutes, continuous loop.

-The Subtle Land is a multi-channel sound installation that is a reflection on the agricultural landscape of Ohio and Kentucky.
-The agrarian essays of Wendell Berry are also a primary influence on this work: I searched for ways to reflect Berry's principals of adaptability, variety, respect, and local economy to sound.
-The Subtle Land borrows from integrated farming systems in content, form, and the position of audio speakers in the installation.
+The Subtle Land is a multi-channel sound installation that is a reflection on the agricultural landscapes of Ohio and Kentucky.
+The agrarian essays of Wendell Berry are a primary influence on this work: I searched for ways to reshape Berry's principals of adaptability, variety, respect, and local economy to sound.
+The Subtle Land also borrows from integrated farming systems in content, form, and the position of audio speakers in the installation.